s-sohani/knowledge/System Design/S3 like Object Store.md

 Object storage usually bottlenecks in disk IOPS.
 Design of object store like UNIX file system. file name stores in data structure named inode and file data stores in another location.
+Object store works similarly that inode become the metadata store that store all object metadata and hard disk become data store that stores the object data.